When is the BEST Time to Visit Moraine Lake?

 When is the Best Time to Visit Moraine Lake?

 Typically, I would break down the Moraine Lake weather month by month like I did when discussing the best time to visit Lake Louise.
 However, I don’t have to do that for Moraine Lake because the access road to Moraine Lake is only open five months out of the year.
-From mid-October to late May/early June, the road to Lake Moraine is completely closed off.
+From mid-October to June 1st the road to Lake Moraine is completely closed off.

 Since Moraine Lake lies at a high elevation and is accessed by one small road, it is prone to high avalanche risk.
 This means for safety, the road is closed to all vehicles during the Banff winter months.
 It usually opens around late May or early June and closes the Tuesday after Canadian Thanksgiving Holiday (the second Monday in October).

 There are no set dates regarding the opening and closing of the road as it’s entirely subject to the weather/snow conditions.
 When Parks Canada feels the route is safe, they will plow the road and open it to the public.
-However, you can expect this to happen around the first week of June and close around the second or third week of October.
+However in general, you can expect this to happen around June 1st, and close around the second week of October.

-Only a few people will get back there during the other months and are typically well versed in avalanche safety.
+Only a few people will get back there during the other months and are typically well-versed in avalanche safety and mountain travel.

 Moraine Lake in June

-Moraine Lake is a glacial lake meaning it recedes in the winter.
+Moraine Lake is a glacial lake, meaning it recedes in the winter.
 So when the snow melts in June, the lake begins to fill up again.
-This means you may arrive at Lake Moraine and find it less full and less blue than you are expecting.
+This means you may arrive at Lake Moraine in early June and find it less full and less blue than you are expecting.

 If it’s been a long winter, you may even find ice on the lake in June, but don’t worry, warmer temperatures are coming.
 By late June, Moraine Lake will be full and absolutely beautiful.